-Eating Ourselves to Full by Dr. Suzanne R. Engelman
+Eating Ourselves to Full

 “Emotional-eating” is a term to describe eating in response to emotions, rather than hunger cues.
 Emotional eating is a type of “emotional dysregulation”, which is a maladaptive attempt to cope with stressful and uncomfortable affective or cognitive.
 With emotional dysregulaton, feelings of failure, lack of control, low self-esteem and depression may arise; physical issues may include long-term weight gain, obesity, and weight related medical problems such as diabetes.

 Treatments of eating disorders have frequently focused on cognitive approaches of gaining control over, and changing dysfunctional thinking.
 In contrast, mindfulness-based approaches focus more on the totality of thoughts, feelings, and sensations rather than thoughts alone.
 Mindfulness encourages self-acceptance, and non-reactivity, moment-by-moment, which facilitates self-examination of one’s behaviors with non-judgemental awareness.

 The self-awareness component of mindfulness assists people in differentiating between subtle emotional distress and subtle hunger pangs, and coming to see that feelings and thoughts are not necessarily facts to be acted upon, but rather passing mind-states.
 Such “mindfulness” components have been shown to be inversely related (i.e. negatively correlated and therefore protective) of the emotional avoidance and emotional dysregulation associated with eating pathology.